Wilhelm Karpenstein

-Wilhelm Karpenstein (born 24 May 1903 in Frankfurt am Main – died 2 May 1968 in Lauterbach, Hesse) was a German Nazi Party politician.
+Wilhelm Karpenstein (24 May 1903 – 2 May 1968) was a German lawyer and Nazi Party politician.
 He served as Gauleiter of Pomerania from 1931 to 1934.
+He was dismissed from his posts and expelled from the Party in July 1934 due to charges that he was involved in the Röhm Putsch.
+Under house arrest for two years, he then worked as a lawyer and served as an officer in the German Army during the Second World War.
+Interned by the Allies until 1947, he underwent a denazification process and returned to the practice of law.

-Early Years
+Early years

 Wilhelm Karpenstein was born the son of a train inspector in Frankfurt am Main.
 After working briefly as a miner, he began studying law at the University of Frankfurt am Main.
-In 1923 he transferred to the University of Greifswald in the Prussian Province of Pomerania.
+In 1923, he transferred to the University of Greifswald in the Prussian Province of Pomerania.

-Karpenstein joined the Nazi Party as early as 1921 and started working to build-up the party in the province.
+Karpenstein joined the Nazi Party as early as 1921 and started working to build up the party in the province.
 In 1923, with the Nazi Party banned, Karpenstein joined the German Völkisch Freedom Party.
 In 1924 Karpenstein became the editor of the Norddeutscher Beobachter (North German Observer) the first National Socialist newspaper in Pomerania.
 In 1925 Karpenstein returned to Hesse (Darmstadt) for four years, working as a law clerk.

 Nazi career

 On 31 August 1925 Karpenstein joined the re-founded Nazi Party (membership number 17,333).
+As an early Party member, he later would be awarded the Golden Party Badge.
 He served as the Party Ortsgruppenleiter (Local Group Leader) for Darmstadt for the next four years.
 In 1929, after passing the bar exam, Karpenstein returned to Greifswald where he worked as a lawyer.
 He was also appointed Nazi Kreisleiter (County Leader) for Greifswald.
-On 9 September 1930 he was elected to the Reichstag for electoral constituency 6, Pomerania.
+On 9 September 1930, he was elected to the Reichstag for electoral constituency 6, Pomerania.
 The following year, he became the editor of the Pommerschen Zeitung, a National Socialist newspaper.

 On 1 April 1931, Karpenstein was appointed Gauleiter of Pomerania to succeed Walther von Corswant.
 After the Nazis came to power a significant amount of autonomy lay with the Gauleiters, and their radicalism threatened to disrupt the relationship between Adolf Hitler and the middle classes that had helped to ensure Nazi electoral strength.
 Karpenstein did not present this problem, as he was conservative and pro-middle class.
 Despite not holding left-wing economic ideas himself, Karpenstein was too weak to control the dissident sentiments emerging from the Sturmabteilung (SA) in Pomerania, which was one of their power bases.
 However, he sought every opportunity to increase his personal power by seeking to make all of the churches, government officials and media outlets in Pomerania answerable to him directly.